What to Do When Your Sex Life Is Gridlocked, Stuck or Shut Down

 In relationships where this gridlock exists, it rears its ugly head in seasons.
 Like the seasons of nature, it comes and goes, almost predictably.

-Things may be going well, smoothly, until you see a look in your partner’s eyes or feel a change of tone in their voice ... and you find yourself back in the land of frustration.
+Things may be going smoothly, until you see a look in your partner’s eyes or feel a change of tone in their voice ... and you find yourself back in the land of frustration.

 The storm approaches …